 The performance gains we saw in our testing are attributable to three primary components of the upgrade.
-The new storage server had a faster processor, faster storage (SSDs instead of HDDs), and a faster NIC.
+The new storage server had a faster processor, faster storage (PCIe SSDs instead of SATA SSDs), and more 10GbE network connections (four instead of one).

-The new storage server we tested uses the Intel Xeon processor E5-2640 v2, part of the Intel Xeon Processor E5-2600 v2 product family.
+The new storage server we tested uses the Intel Xeon processor E5-2695 v3, part of the Intel Xeon Processor E5-2600 v3 product family.
 This product family provides one and one-half times the cores and cache than the previous generation of Intel Xeon servers.
 It also provides faster memory.
-The SSD in our storage server is the Intel DC S3700 Series 800GB SSD and the NIC is part of the Intel Ethernet Server Adapter X710 product family.
+The PCIe SSD in our storage server is the Intel DC P3700 Series 800GB SSD and the NIC is part of the Intel Ethernet Server Adapter X710 product family.